 The size of Forest is around 12.5 hectares (30, 8 acres).
 There are about a thousands of monkey inside of the forest.
 It’s may take about a hour to explore the whole area.

-Some other places located near Bali Ubud Monkey Forest is Gianyar Night Market, Kanto Lampo Waterfall, Barong Dance, Ubud Market, Ubud Palace, Saraswati Temple, Gunung Lebah Temple, Traditional Balinese House, Campuhan Ridge Walk Ubud, Ubud Swing, Tegenungan Waterfall, Tibumana Waterfall, Tukad Cepung Waterfall, Bali Swing, Ubud Ayung River Rafting, Kehen Temple, Pengelipuran Village, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Spring Temple, Batubulan Village, Celuk Silver Village, Sukawati Art Market, Bali Bird Park, Bali Zoo Park, Butterfly Park, Sanur Beach, Tanjung Benoa Water Sport, Puseh Batuan Temple, Ubud Art Villages, Taman Ayun Temple and Tanah Lot Temple.
+Some other places located near Bali Ubud Monkey Forest is Gianyar Night Market, Kanto Lampo Waterfall, Barong Dance, Ubud Market, Ubud Palace, Saraswati Temple, Gunung Lebah Temple, Bali Salt Mining, Traditional Balinese House, Campuhan Ridge Walk Ubud, Ubud Swing, Tegenungan Waterfall, Tibumana Waterfall, Tukad Cepung Waterfall, Bali Swing, Ubud Ayung River Rafting, Kehen Temple, Pengelipuran Village, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Spring Temple, Batubulan Village, Celuk Silver Village, Sukawati Art Market, Bali Bird Park, Bali Zoo Park, Butterfly Park, Sanur Beach, Tanjung Benoa Water Sport, Puseh Batuan Temple, Ubud Art Villages, Taman Ayun Temple and Tanah Lot Temple.

 The Forest located at Monkey Forest Street, Padang Tegal Village, Ubud, Bali – Indonesia.